 But commercial products are designed precisely to handle the nuances, exceptions, and edge cases of an industry — because they serve hundreds of companies in that industry and have encountered every variant.
 The honest test for process uniqueness is external: have you benchmarked your process against industry standards?
 Have you spoken to vendors about how their platform handles your specific edge cases?
 Have you talked to other companies in your sector about how they handle the same function?
 Organizations that perform this due diligence frequently discover that their “unique” process is 80-90% standard, with 10-20% of genuine variation that can be addressed through configuration or minor customization of a commercial product — at a fraction of the cost and risk of a full custom build.

 Building software is a commitment, not a project.
 The decision to build is also a decision to maintain, evolve, and support that software for its entire lifespan — typically 7-15 years for enterprise systems.
 This requires sustained investment in engineering talent, infrastructure, security updates, and feature development.
+Forrester estimates that ongoing maintenance consumes 60-80% of total IT budgets in large enterprises, leaving limited capacity for new development.
 Many organizations can fund an initial build but cannot sustain the ongoing investment.
 The original development team moves on, documentation is incomplete, and the custom system becomes legacy software within three to five years — rigid, expensive to modify, and increasingly difficult to staff.
 Before deciding to build, organizations should honestly assess their five-year engineering hiring plan, their track record of retaining senior developers, and their willingness to fund ongoing development at approximately 20-30% of the original build cost annually.
 If any of these are uncertain, the total cost of building will significantly exceed the total cost of buying.

 Time-to-value is the criterion that most frequently overrides all others.
 Custom development follows a timeline measured in quarters: requirements, design, development, testing, deployment, iteration.
 Commercial solutions follow a timeline measured in weeks to months: evaluation, procurement, configuration, training, go-live.
 When market conditions demand rapid capability deployment — a new competitor entering the market, a regulatory deadline, a customer demand that will not wait — the time advantage of buying is decisive regardless of other criteria.